GA-NIFS: co-evolution within a highly star-forming galaxy group at z=3.7 witnessed by JWST/NIRSpec IFS: Results and discussion

-Motivated by the velocity gradients observed in GS$\_$4891 we attempt to model the gas kinematics with $\textsc{3D-BAROLO}$ \citep{diteodoro3DBAROLONew2015} following the method described in \citet{pernaPhysicsULIRGsMUSE2022}.
-From this analysis (presented in Appendix~\ref{a:3dbarolo}) we obtain a rotational velocity, $v_{\rm rot}$, of $\sim120$~km/s and a velocity dispersion of the gas, $\sigma_{\rm gas}$, of $\sim90$~km/s at a radius of 2.2~kpc.
-Using Equation 3 in \citet{pernaPhysicsULIRGsMUSE2022}, we first estimate the circular velocity, $v_{\rm c} \sim$~$1.7\times$10$^{10}$~M$_{\odot}$.
-This dynamical mass estimate is $\sim3$ times larger than the stellar mass of GS\_4891, $5.5\pm0.6\times10^9$~${\rm M}_{\odot}$, indicating that this galaxy is dominated by dark matter.
+Motivated by the velocity gradients observed in GS$\_$4891, we attempted to model the gas kinematics with $\textsc{3D-BAROLO}$ \citep{diteodoro3DBAROLONew2015} following the method described in \citet{pernaPhysicsULIRGsMUSE2022}.
+From this analysis (presented in Appendix~\ref{a:3dbarolo}) we obtained a rotational velocity, $v_{\rm rot}$, of $\sim120$~km/s and a velocity dispersion of the gas, $\sigma_{\rm gas}$, of $\sim90$~km/s at a radius of 2.2~kpc.
+Using Equation 3 in \citet{pernaPhysicsULIRGsMUSE2022}, we first estimated the circular velocity, $v_{\rm c} \sim$~$1.7\times$10$^{10}$~M$_{\odot}$. {We estimated a stellar mass within the area used for the kinematic modelling of $5.5\pm0.3\times10^9$~${\rm M}_{\odot}$, $\sim2$ times smaller than the dynamical mass, indicating that this galaxy is dominated by dark matter}.